 Orange Nutrition Facts

-One large orange is equal to a single serving.
-One large orange contains:
+One orange is equal to a single serving.
+One orange (3 inches in diameter) contains:

 - Calories: 86